NAG-DevOps/speed-hpc/software-list.md

 # Software Installed On Speed {#sect:software-details}

-This is a generated section by a script; last updated on *Tue Jul 23 10:22:01 PM EDT 2024*.
+This is a generated section by a script; last updated on *Tue Jul 23 10:48:52 PM EDT 2024*.
 We have two major software trees: Scientific Linux 7 (EL7), which is outgoing, and AlmaLinux 9 (EL9).
-After major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrade the remaining nodes to EL9.
+After major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrate the remaining nodes to EL9.

+Use to select EL7-only installed nodes for their software packages.
+Conversely, use for the EL9-only software.
+These options would be used as a part of your job parameters in either or on the command line.

 **NOTE:** this list does not include packages installed directly on the OS (yet).